cswendrowski/FoundryVTT-Mageflame-Expanded/README.md

 ![](./ki.PNG)

-3) Also Commanders can keep track of Command Points (CP)!
+3) Also Commanders can keep track of Command Points (CP) and Rogues their Momentum!

 4) A set of Compendium rollable tables for Chaos Mage